The correct golf posture is seconds away

 2. Easier to shallow out the golf swing on the downswing

-Watch the video below that demonstrates the correct amount of axis tilt.
+Watch the video below to see how i demonstrate the correct amount of axis tilt at set up:

 Stay centred over your ankles